Sponsor licence application

 We understand the commercial pressures surrounding a licence application.
 Whether you have a candidate lined up and do not want to risk losing out through a delayed or refused licence application, or are starting out and are unsure about the process to follow, we can support:

 - Assisting with initial considerations as to the most appropriate type of sponsorship application and suitable key personnel

 - Helping you to collate the appropriate supporting documentation that you must submit

-- Auditing your HR systems and procedures to get them in order before the UKVI visit
+- Auditing your HR and recruitment systems and procedures to get them in order before the UKVI visit

 - Briefing or training staff on their duties and responsibilities